venkys-io/Code-Blogs/Sorting/Medium/Shell Sort/README.md

 //Time Complexity:  O(n^2) in the worst-case scenario, and O(n log n) in the average case scenario.

-import java.util.Scanner;
-import java.util.ArrayList;
+import java.util.Scanner; //Importing Scanner class from java.util package for user input import java.util.ArrayList; //Importing ArrayList class from java.util package to use dynamic arrays

-public class Shellsort
+public class shellsort
     {
         static int n;//size of array
         static int arr[];//array of numbers to be sorted